zekekim/melting_pot/README.md

 # Melting Pot

-Melting Pot is a dynamic web application designed for efficient and interactive user experiences.
+Melting Pot is a dynamic web application designed for efficient and interactive user experiences involving cooking and recipe sharing.
 Follow these steps to set up and run the development environment on your local machine.

 ## Prerequisites